Australian Open: Serena, Novak, NIshikori highlight Day 4

 The 38-year-old Venus, unseeded at a major for the first time in five years, was the runner-up in Australia to Serena in 2003 and 2017.

-Serena was scheduled to try to join her sibling in the third round by beating 2014 Wimbledon finalist Eugenie Bouchard later Thursday.
-And that match was to be followed in Rod Laver Arena by No. 1 Novak Djokovic against Jo-Wilfried Tsonga in a rematch of the 2008 final at Melbourne Park.
+Serena advanced to the third round by beating 2014 Wimbledon finalist Eugenie Bouchard 6-2, 6-2, reeling off the last five games and 16 of the final 20 points.
+That match was followed in Rod Laver Arena by No. 1 Novak Djokovic’s 6-3, 7-5, 6-4 victory over Jo-Wilfried Tsonga in a rematch of the 2008 final at Melbourne Park.

+That one ended after 12:30 a.m. in the wee hours of Friday, which is around the time that two-time major champion Garbine Muguruza and Johanna Konta were just getting started in their second-round match.

 In men’s action, Stan Wawrinka was up a set and was just two points away from taking the second against Milos Raonic.
 Couldn’t do it.